planetscale/beam/README.md

 ### 2. Authentication provider

-Flux comes by default with an Okta integration, but you can easily change it because of the next-auth [provider](https://next-auth.js.org/configuration/providers/oauth) ecosystem.
+Beam comes by default with an Okta integration, but you can easily change it because of the next-auth [provider](https://next-auth.js.org/configuration/providers/oauth) ecosystem.

 Create an [Okta account](https://login.okta.com/signin/register/) if you don't have one and go to the **Applications** page in your account.